hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_grep_regex.md

 ```
 grep CAT catch.txt
 ```

 ### Flags for modifying the function of `grep`

 There are additional flags for the `grep` command that are very useful and allow you to modify the output that is rerieved.
-For example, adding `-c` will count teh number of matching lines rather than printing them all out to screen:
+For example, adding `-c` will count the number of matching lines rather than printing them all out to screen:

 ```
 grep -c CAT catch.txt
 ```

 There is a `-E` option when using `grep` that allows the user to use what is considered "extended regular expressons".
-We won't use too many of these types of regular expressions and we will point them out when we need them.
+We won't use too many of these types of regular expressions, but some do need this option.
 If you want to **make it a habit to always use the `-E` option when using regular expressions in `grep` it is a bit more explicit**.
 In this lesson, we will always include the `-E` option when using regular expressions.

-> To learn more about grep and its usage, you can type `man grep` or `grep --help` into the terminal.
+> To learn more about `grep` and its usage, you can type `man grep` or `grep --help` into the terminal.

 ### Quotations

-When using grep it is usually not required to put your search term in quotes.
+When using `grep` it is usually not required to put your search term in quotes.
 However, if you would like to use `grep` to do certain types of searches, it is **best to wrap your search term in double quotations to avoid any issues with edge cases**.
 Let's briefly discuss the differences:

 #### No quotation